• Skip to primary navigation

 Omega Speedmaster 38

-I bet you didn’t think you could own a Speedy for under $8k.
-But you can.
+I bet before you saw this list you didn’t think you could own a Speedy for under $8k.
+It turns out, you pretty much can.
 In fact, this Speedmaster watch ticks so many boxes for the budding watch enthusiast.
-It combines premium materials like steel, 18ct yellow gold, and sapphire crystal for a high-end finish.
+It combines premium materials like steel, 18ct yellow gold, and sapphire crystal with a high-end finish.
 Also, the dimensions are kind on the smaller wrist, measuring just 38mm in diameter.
 The Omega Speedmaster 38 has a stylish dark green alligator leather strap to match the tachymeter bezel.
 More importantly, however, the watch resumes its iconic layout with a trio of chronograph dials at 3, 6, and 9 o’clock.

 Price: $7500